axiom-data-science/portal-docs/overview.rst

 .. note::
 	Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array.
 I.e., the shaded percentile region is telling you what the "typical" temperature is at that time of year excluding the 10% most extreme values on either end.

-.. _download-data-overview:
+.. _download-data-map-overview:

 *************
 Download Data
 *************

+.. only:: not ioos

-Data may be downloaded through the data catalog, as described in :ref:`downloading-data-overview` section.
+	Data may be downloaded through the data catalog, as described in the :ref:`download-data-catalog-overview` section.

+.. only:: ioos

+	Data may be downloaded as described in the :ref:`download-data-how-to` how-to page.

 .. _data-views-overview: